axiomhq/do11y/README.md

 Documentation observability for Axiom.
 Tracks how people use your documentation (page views, scroll depth, link clicks, search usage, code-block copies, section reading time, tab switches, TOC usage, feedback, and expand/collapse interactions) and sends the data to [Axiom](https://axiom.co).

 The runtime artifact is a single dependency-free JavaScript file.
-The source is TypeScript (`src/do11y.ts`) and the built output is produced by [rolldown](https://rolldown.rs).
+The source is TypeScript (`src/do11y.ts`). [rolldown](https://rolldown.rs) produces the built output.

 ## Privacy

 Do11y collects anonymous usage data:

 - No cookies.
-Do11y uses `sessionStorage` which is cleared when the browser closes.
+Do11y uses `sessionStorage`, which the browser clears when it closes.
 - No personal identifiable information (PII).
 - No device fingerprinting.
 - No cross-site tracking.